the-firm-biz/wiretap-base-batches/README.md

  if (canPostInBullpen) {}
 ```

-- Use objects for functions with 3+ arguments.
+- Use objects for functions with >=3 arguments.

 - Explicitly type function return values.
-- Keep functions short and focused on a single responsibility.

 ### Naming Conventions